When Should I Refer?

 - "I am worried about your academic performance and really want to see you succeed."

-- "I will walk you to Counselling now."
+- "I can walk with you to Counselling now."